ryapric/workstation/README.md

   `main.yaml` file should only set vars, and run tasks (found broken out in `system/ansible/tasks`)

 * New dotfiles or other configuration files go in the `dotfiles-and-config/` directory.
-Anything you add needs to be reflected in the `map.txt` file in that directory, in order to specify what to do with the file.
+Anything you add needs to be reflected in the `map.conf` file in that directory, in order to specify what to do with the file.
 The placement is ultimately handled by the `setup.sh` script in the same directory.